 Maple Pecan Granola is hearty, satisfying and naturally sweetened.
-So good in lunch boxes, on road trips, or breakfast grab-n’-go!
+This vegan granola recipe is perfect for lunch boxes, on road trips, or breakfast grab-n’-go!
 It’s a pantry staple.
-This recipe is vegetarian, vegan + easily gluten free [VIDEO in recipe card]
+This recipe is vegetarian, vegan + easily gluten free [see recipe VIDEO on recipe card]

 Where would we be without this go-to, anytime breakfast/snack food?
 It’s not just for us granola-loving tree huggers.
 Maple Pecan Granola is such a simple, whole food and is so easy to make at home.
 It’s a pantry staple!